 “What do you get out of it?”

 Some of the boys fought with wood.
 It was part of the etiquette of the thing not to call attention to the wood despite the fact that, on any other occasion, to produce the big lump in one’s gabardine pants was to deserve ridicule.
 You there were only for the Jeet Kune Do, the stylized Chinese grace of it, this new method of fighting, not the laughs.
 Henry’s best friend Keith had been there in his batter-colored magnificence and Henry had accidentally broken Keith’s hand with some kind of stupid kick he’d made up, twirling through the air like a comic book.
-But what was the connection between Henry’s twirling through the air and Keith’s broken hand and Commander Nathaniel Greene’s participation in the Battle of Germantown and the dead girl?
+But what was the connection between Henry’s twirling through the air and Keith’s broken hand and Commander Nathaniel Greene’s participation in the Battle of Germantown plus the dead girl?
 Was it Butler’s coal-black wood?
 Greene Street wasn’t even a seven-minute walk away.

 What does anyone get out of anything?